☀ Daylight Intelligence for Rentals

 No, and we actively help you avoid this mistake.
 Our marketing copy pack includes an approved phrasing guide and a do-not-say list.
 You can reference the science behind daylight and circadian health as context — but BrightUnit outputs are framed as daylight access descriptors, never wellness claims.

-Make daylight legible
+Make daylight legible — before the tour.

 Tell us about your property and we'll follow up with a scope and sample scorecard within one business day.